iRaunchy/booking/README.md

 ##### 2. Verify search validations scenario

+1. Check that it's impossile to manually enter dates for Check-In and Check-Out
-1. Select Check-In date in a date-picker as yesterday
+2. Select Check-In date in a date-picker as yesterday

 - Verify that the data is crossed out.
 - Verify that it is disabled and user is not able to pick it.